jenncamacho/Hospital_Readmissions/README.md

 | RandomForest       | 1.8248                  | 0.8049   | 0.5313    | 0.5152  |

 ### 5. Evaluation and findings:
-- Evaluate the models against the business objectives.
-Review model results and assess if they meet the criteria.
-Determine the next steps, which may include model refinement or additional data preparation.

 #### Findings
 The best model for predicting hospital readmission of patients is the Logistic Regression Model with an accuracy score of 0.8440, precision score of 0.4220, recall score of 0.5000, and low training time of 0.0365 seconds.